-The cinnamon apple cake with rice flour is the classic pantry cake, typically wintery, to be enjoyed with a hot cup of tea for snack or breakfast.
-This cinnamon apple cake is naturally gluten-free and lactose-free, light and tasty.
-To create this cake, I chose the 5-minute cake with rice flour (video recipe) as a base and for this reason, it can be made quickly using an immersion blender.
+The cinnamon apple cake with rice flour is the classic pantry cake typically winter to enjoy with a steaming cup of tea for a snack or breakfast.
+This cinnamon apple cake is a naturally gluten-free and lactose-free, light and tasty recipe.
+To create this cake I chose the 5-minute cake with rice flour (video recipe) as a base and for this reason it can be made quickly using an immersion blender.

-If you don’t want to miss all the new recipes, follow me also on my FB page, on my IG profile and on my YouTube channel.
+If you want to keep up with all my new recipes, follow me on my FB page, on my IG profile and on my YouTube channel.

 - Difficulty: Very easy